bartbutenaers/node-red-contrib-ui-heatmap/README.md

 In the **'decimals'** field, the number of decimal places can be specified.
 The number will be rounded to the nearest value.

 ### Show legend
 When selected, a legend will be displayed horizontally below the heatmap.
-Moreover a **'Legend nr.'** field will become visible, which allows to change how many numbers need to be displayed in the legend.
+Moreover a **'Dimension'** field will become visible, which allows to change how many numbers need to be displayed in the legend.

 For example when the Legend nr. is```6```: